phiresky/masters-thesis/manuscript.md

 We use the notation `64-agg-64` to describe the layer sizes of the neural
 network: The numbers before `agg` are the sequential layer sizes of the dense layers of the encoders of each aggregation group.
-The numbers after `agg` are the layer sizes in the decoder after the concatentation of the proprioceptive observations with the aggregated observations (compare @fig:model).
+The numbers after `agg` are the layer sizes in the decoder after the concatenation of the proprioceptive observations with the aggregated observations (compare @fig:model).

 ### Multi-evader pursuit task

-Here, we consider the multi-evader pursuit task with 20 pursuers and 5 evaders on a torus. @Fig:resmpsmall shows the results of the multi-evader pursuit task with different aggregation methdos with the same architecture used in [@maxpaper] to be able to directly compare the results.
+Here, we consider the multi-evader pursuit task with 20 pursuers and 5 evaders on a torus. @Fig:resmpsmall shows the results of the multi-evader pursuit task with different aggregation methods with the same architecture used in [@maxpaper] to be able to directly compare the results.
 The architecture is 64-agg-64 with the tanh activation function.
 With this architecture, the Bayesian aggregation performs best.